VonRiddarn/SchoolProject_AdvancedTasker/README.md

 # Advanced Tasker

-Store, add and remove tasks in json files accessible through the built in commands.
+Store, add and remove tasks in json files accessible through the built in commands.<br/>
+This readme was made at 3am.<br/>
+I know it ain't pretty.<br/>

 ## Commands